View Vacancy -- Aspiring Professional

 - flexible working options – programme ran remotely so you can work from home, ICT equipment will be provided

 As a totally independent body, not part of the police or government, we oversee the police complaints system in England and Wales.
 As well as setting the standards the police should apply when handling complaints, we investigate and make decisions on some of the UK’s most sensitive cases, including where police action may have led to death or serious injury.

-This vacancy is using Success Profiles.
-As part of the application process you will be asked to complete 4 sift stage questions around Behaviours, Experience and IOPC Values.
+This vacancy is using Success Profiles, to find out more, please click here.
+As part of the application process you will be asked to complete 4 sift stage questions based on the essential criteria.

 The IOPC is not eligible to participate in the Civil Service transfer process, therefore successful candidates will not be able to transfer to the IOPC on their existing terms and conditions.